tidy-survey-r/srvyrexploR/README.md

-Three files are included associated with RECS - a dataset with the 2015 data with some derived variables created for the book (`recs_2015`), the 2020 data with some derived variables created for the book (`recs_2020`), and the 2020 data with the original variables.
+Three files are included associated with RECS - a dataset with the 2015 data with some derived variables created for the book (`recs_2015`), the 2020 data with some derived variables created for the book (`recs_2020`), and the 2020 data with the original variables (`recs_2020_raw`).
 RECS is a survey about energy consumption and expenditure among residential households in the United States and has been conducted since 1979 by the Energy Information Administration.
 More information about the original data is available at the [RECS website](https://www.eia.gov/consumption/residential/data/2020/).

 ``` r